Moving tips with a downloadable checklist

-Making sure all of your belongings are packed and you’re ready to move into your new space can sometimes feel like an impossible task all on its own.
-With a little planning, moving doesn’t have to be a headache.
-Check out our advice to help you stay on track and smooth your transition to a new home.
+Making sure all your belongings are packed, and you’re ready to move into your new space, can sometimes feel like an impossible task all on its own.
+However, with a little planning, moving doesn’t have to be a headache.
+Check out our advice to help you stay on track and smoothly transition to a new home.

 How do you start planning for a move?

-If you can, do a walkthrough of your new home when it’s empty before you move in.
+If you can, do a walkthrough of your new home—when it’s empty—before you move in.
 This will help you plot out where furniture will go and whether some items will need to be disassembled to fit through doors and around corners.
 If you have kids or pets that might get underfoot on moving day, it’s also a good idea to hire a babysitter in advance.
-Don’t forget to request time off if you’re scheduled to work on moving day!
+Don’t forget to request time off if you’re scheduled to work on that day!

 How do you hire movers?